bcgov/von-network/README.md

 # VON Network
 A portable development level Indy Node network.

+## Quick Start Guide

+A **Quick Start Guide** for a working set of applications is maintained here; [Running a Complete Provisional VON Network](https://github.com/bcgov/TheOrgBook/blob/master/docker/README.md#running-a-complete-provisional-von-network).
+This is a great way to see the **VON Network** component in action.

 ## Running the Network Locally

 1. First, install Docker.
 Download the installer for your operating system [here](https://store.docker.com/search?type=edition&offering=community).
 Once it is installed, keep the Docker daemon running in the background.